Tsehla-Motjolopane-official/Tsehla-Motjolopane-official/README.md

 ## 🧑‍💻 Introduction

 - Hello, I am Tsehla Motjolopane, a passionate developer with experience in mobile and web development.
-- My primary focus is developing solutions that solve client problems, with a strong focus on creating innovative user experiences.
+- My primary focus is developing solutions that solve immediate problems, with a strong focus on creating innovative user experiences.
 - I'm dedicated to crafting robust, scalable applications that solve real-world problems and deliver exceptional user value.

 ## ✨ Highlights